 Each year, 326,200 people in the U.S. experience EMS-assessed out-of-hospital non-traumatic SCA, and nine out of 10 victims die.
 This is roughly equivalent to the number of people who die from Alzheimers’ disease, assault with firearms, breast cancer, cervical cancer, colorectal cancer, diabetes, HIV, house fires, motor vehicle accidents, prostate cancer and suicides combined.
 In fact, the incidence of sudden cardiac death is nearly 10 times higher than the incidence of death from breast cancer.

 The age-adjusted incidence of out-of hospital cardiac arrest per 10,000 adults is 10.1 among blacks, 6.5 among Hispanics, and 5.8 among whites.

 Estimates of the annual incidence of SCA among youth outside hospitals vary widely.
-In 2012, the American Heart Association (AHA) reported there are 10,235 cases of SCA annually in youth <18.
+In 2013, the American Heart Association (AHA) reported there are 9,500 cases of EMS-assessed OHCA annually in youth <18.
 Some experts, however, believe this estimate is high and that fewer than 1,000 children experience SCA each year.
 Efforts are underway to develop a registry to track the true incidence.